thinkcompute/thinkcompute.github.io/think_and_compute/14-greedy.md

 name: py-linewrap
 linenos: True
 caption: |
     The implementation of the algorithm for calculating the line-wrap problem in Python.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/line_wrap.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/line_wrap.py>`.
 ---
 # Test case for the function
 def test_line_wrap(text, line_width, expected):